Hepatitis A is a very contagious disease of the liver caused by the Hepatitis A virus.

 What is Hepatitis A?

 Hepatitis A is a very contagious disease of the liver caused by the Hepatitis A virus.
-Hepatitis A virus is found in the bowel movements (stool) of people infected with the virus.
+The virus is found in the bowel movements (stool) of people infected with Hepatitis A.

 How is Hepatitis A spread?